 In the unparalleled situation stemming from the global health crisis, the Group unveiled its employer brand for the first time.
 It aims to bring out the uniqueness of the Edenred adventure for each employee, as well as its global reach.
 The employer brand is built around three key strengths:

 - a fast-growing company committed to people at work;

 - working in an ever-changing playground of opportunities;

 - inspiring teams connected by a shared passion.

 Edenred is committed to promoting its core values in respect for human rights, labor regulations and good environmental practices, as evidenced by its signing of the United Nations Global Compact.

-For the 2021 reference period, Edenred SE’s index score equaled the threshold set by the decree, coming in at 85/100.
+For the 2022 reference period, Edenred SE’s index score was above the threshold set by the decree, coming in at 86/100.

 Convinced of the importance of workplace gender equality, Edenred SE is already launching several initiatives to promote gender diversity throughout the Group and ensure women and men are on an equal footing.